JakubHuber/UltimateClasses/README.md

 # UltimateClasses

+## UNDER CONSTRUCTION

 VBA classes namespace to manage projects

 What you can find:
 ErrorGuard - classes to manage error handling